Leonard Williams*, DE/DE, USC

 Height: 6-0.
 Weight: 198.
 40 Time: 4.42.
 Projected Round (2015): 2-3.

-3/14/15: At the Combine, Agholor ran well and had a good workout.
-He had 104 receptions for 1,313 yards and 12 touchdowns in 2014.
+4/11/15: Agholor ran well at the Combine and had a good workout.
+He recorded 104 receptions for 1,313 yards and 12 touchdowns in 2014.
 That included some huge, clutch catches to help USC beat Stanford.
 Agholor also destroyed California.
 He needs to improve his hands as he is prone to some drops.
 Agholor is a quick receiver who lacks elite speed or size, but he is a good route-runner who is skilled after the catch.
 Agholor also could contribute on special teams in the NFL.

 8/27/14: Agholor looks very similar to other USC wide receiver prospects.
 He has decent size and speed, but may not be elite in any category.
 Agholor should be the Trojans' No. 1 receiver in 2014, so it wouldn't be surprising if his production increased.